Medicare is the federal program that most retired Americans age 65 or older use as their primary medical insurance.

 Medicare Part B

 Medicare Part B is the part of Medicare that pays for physicians' fees and outpatient medical care.
-The standard premium for those new to Part B in 2019 is $135.50/month, though many people enrolled before 2019 pay less.
+The standard premium for those new to Part B in 2022 is $170.10/month, though some people enrolled before 2022 may pay less.
 Be aware that Part B costs more if you are high income.
 Most active employees forgo enrollment in Part B at age 65 because of its cost.

 If you have an HMO primary to Part B, know that if you self-refer to Medicare providers outside your primary medical group, Medicare is not likely to pay.
 However, Part B can pay secondarily for Medicare-covered services that you receive through your primary medical group so that you may be able to avoid paying copayments.
 Contact Medicare for more information about secondary coverage through Parts A, B and/or D.